CipherTheDev/GeoScanner/SECURITY.md

 You may report a vulnerbility if it affects on how the API works in a whole.

-This may include such as  Buffer Overflows and/or dangerous ones that may effect you as well.
+This may include such as  Buffer Overflows and/or Network security related ones that may effect you as well.

 In order to report a vulnerbility please open an issue discussing it fully and/or how you discovered it.
 #### Vulnerbility updates